Deploying NeoLoad Web in AWS

 Set up a dedicated cluster, not a shared cluster.
 Ensure the version is 4.0 and no later.

 If you click the “connect” button, you will see the various ways that can be used to connect.
-Look at the string and use this as the information for the mongo host name in the section titled, “Deploy Helm File”.

-Choose “Connect Your Application” and select JAVA 3.4 or later
+Select “Connect Your Application” and select JAVA 3.4 or later

 The string below has the information we need for the mongodb hostname:

-We added a user called neoloadweb and set a password.
-We will use this information in our YAML file when we run the command in the section “Deploy the Helm chart”.
+In this example, we added a user called neoloadweb and set a password.
+This information will be in our YAML file when we run the helm command in the section “Deploy Helm chart” later on.

 Install The Ingress Controller